joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/24/arts/design/smithsonian-signs-trump-executive-order.html

 **Trump Switched to Old Air Force One at NATO Summit After Credible Iranian Threat**\
-`The threat led the Secret Service to urge President Trump to fly out of Turkey on the old plane, raising questions about the security of the Qatari-donated jet.`\
+`The threat led the Secret Service to urge President Trump to fly out of Turkey on a different plane, raising questions about the security of the Qatari-donated jet.`\
 https://www.nytimes.com/2026/07/24/us/politics/trump-plane-iran-threat.html

 **Gretchen Whitmer Endorses Haley Stevens in Michigan Senate Race**\